 To enter a rose in a show you should know the name of the rose.
 There will be people who may be able to help you with a name but don't count on getting the right answer because there are over forty thousand registered roses.
-Be sure to cut your roses with really long stems and do not remove the leaves or thorns.
+Be sure to cut your roses with really long stems and do not remove the leaves or thorns and transport them in water.